imperial-genomics-facility/igf-pipeline-help/data_access.md

 ## Illumina Basespace Sequence Hub based file transfer
 Fastq files from the sequencing runs can be uploaded to [Illumina BaseSpace Sequence Hub](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html) based on your request.
 Following information are needed for this specific mode of data transfer:

-* Your basespace account email (existion or a new account with free basic subscription)
+* Your basespace account email (existing account or a new free basic subscription account)
 * Confirmation regarding the sample consent type

 ## Imperial College Research Data Store based transfer